-Prof. Chen and his team collaborate closely with clinical doctors to translate their technologies into routine clinical practice.
-These technologies can be applied across various diseases, with a particular focus on abdomen (including liver and kidney), musculoskeletal, and neuro diseases.
+Prof. Chen and his team collaborate closely with clinical doctors and industry partners to translate their technologies into routine clinical practice.
+These technologies can be applied across various diseases, with a particular focus on abdomen, musculoskeletal, and neuro diseases.
 Their work has been featured as a cover article in the Journal of Magnetic Resonance Imaging and has been reported by news media in Hong Kong.

 8. Huang C, Qian Y, Yu SC, Hou J, Jiang B, Chan Q, Wong VW, Chu WC, Chen W*.
 Uncertainty-aware self-supervised neural network for liver T1ρ mapping with relaxation constraint.
 Physics in Medicine & Biology.
 2022 Nov 18;67(22):225019.